How to start from Zero and begin your journey to Hero.

 3) NEW HEROIC CHARACTERS: When you create a new Character (explained above), you start at Level 1.

-However, if you purchase or acquire a Heroic Character Boost (or all ready have one credited and available to your account), you can instantly create a Character that starts at Level 85 or Level 100, instead of Level 1.
+However, if you purchase or acquire a Heroic Character Boost (or all ready have one credited and available to your account), you can instantly boost that Character, instantly, to Level 50, Level 85, Level 100 or Level 115... instead of starting at Level 1.

 Heroic boosts are most beneficial when applied to a brand new Character (see above).